dkeenan7/LyteFyba/PCB/Readme.txt

 * Deselect everything from the top and bottom documentation layers, if necessary.
 * Using the layers tab in the interaction bar, check each layer for items to deselect.
 * Select any tracks that connect selected objects.
 Ctrl-Shift-Clicking is useful here.
-* Context menu select "Group", uncheck "Tight" and give the group a name such as "Rotatables"
+* Context menu on one of the selected objects and select "Group", uncheck "Tight" and give the group the name "Rotatables"

 Rotation Procedure
 ==================
 Click in space to deselect all
 Context menu in space and choose Clear Copper
-Context menu on the left cell-terminal pad and choose Group / Select Group Press R twice
+Context menu on the left cell-terminal pad and choose Group / Select Group Press R twice.
+We don't know how it chooses what point to rotate about, but it is affected by what you click on in the previous step.
-Press shift-"+" and enter 2440 into the X field (or maybe 100 -240 into the X and Y fields) and OK.
+So to correct the offset, press shift-"+" and enter 62,-14.6 into the X and Y fields and OK.
-If the above doesn't work because it no longer rotates about the same point, then manually overlap (just barely) the blue blobs where the rotatables connect to the non-rotatables.
+If the above doesn't work because it no longer rotates about the same point, then manually almost-overlap the blue blobs where the rotatables connect to the non-rotatables, then update the above numbers to correspond to the new dx and dy figures from the bottom of the window.
 Click in space to deselect all
 Context menu on the arrow near the left cell-terminal pad and choose Group / Select Group.
 This assumes the existence of an "Arrows" group containing both arrows.